For your home

 This next home remedy for mosquito bites is more of a temporary fix rather than a solution.
 Simply make an X on top of the mosquito bite using your fingernail.
 Don’t press too hard as you don’t want to pierce the skin, just apply enough pressure to make a dent.
 This will help stop the itching temporarily.
 However, it will return when the X fades away.

+The best way to rid yourself of the irritation that comes with mosquito bites is to eliminate mosquitoes altogether!
 If you are looking for help controlling mosquitoes in your home and/or business, get in contact with the experts at Ehrlich today.